Leftist seeks to void Mexico's presidential election, again

-MEXICO CITY (Reuters) - The runner-up in Mexico’s presidential race on Thursday filed suit before the country’s electoral court in a bid to void the results on charges the winner broke campaign finance laws and bought millions of votes.
+MEXICO CITY (Reuters) - The runner-up in Mexico’s presidential election will ask the electoral tribunal to void the results, arguing that the winner violated campaign finance laws to buy votes, his lawyers said on Thursday.

 Left-wing candidate Andres Manuel Lopez Obrador came in 3.3 million votes behind Enrique Pena Nieto from the centrist Institutional Revolutionary Party (PRI), according to the official count from the July 1 vote.

-Lopez Obrador said he had proof Pena Nieto enlisted help from local governors to buy around 5 million votes by doling out pre-paid gift cards, cash, foodstuffs, building materials and fertilizer to lure poor voters to the ballot boxes.

-“The massive vote buying operation was carried out before and on the day of the election,” Lopez Obrador told a news conference, adding he would next week unveil a “national plan for the defense of democracy and the dignity of Mexico.”
+The lawyers will claim before the electoral tribunal, known as the TRIFE, that Pena Nieto violated the constitutional protections for free elections, Mejia said.

+The TRIFE has until September 6 to consider all claims and officially declare a President-elect.

 In 2006, Lopez Obrador also refused to accept his loss to President Felipe Calderon by less than 1 percentage point.
-Financial markets were rattled when his supporters staged weeks of disruptive protests, occupying the capital’s main boulevard.
+Markets were rattled when his supporters staged weeks of disruptive protests, occupying the capital’s main boulevard.

 This time markets have largely shrugged off the possibility of a drawn-out conflict and Pena Nieto is already naming advisers to work on his government’s transition.

-His lawyers filed their complaint with election officials Thursday evening, delivering dozens of boxes filled with documents, videos, photos as well as home appliances, clothes and kitchen utensils allegedly given away by the PRI campaign.

-The TRIFE has until September 6 to consider all claims and officially declare a president-elect.
+“The markets have already priced in Enrique Pena Nieto winning.
+We don’t think this challenge will change anything,” said Virgilio Velazquez, at brokerage Intercam in Mexico City.

-Pena Nieto, 45, is set to return the PRI to power after 12 years in opposition.
-The party ruled Mexico for seven decades straight and often turned to authoritarian tactics to stifle political rivals and rig elections.
+Pena Nieto, 45, will bring the PRI back to power after 12 years in opposition, reviving memories of the way it ruled Mexico for seven decades straight, often with authoritarian tactics to stifle political rivals and rig elections.

-Lopez Obrador said the party resorted to its old tricks after polls showed he was gaining ground late in the campaign and a student-led movement began to rally against Pena Nieto’s candidacy.
+Lopez Obrador says the party has not changed its ways, and spent millions to buy building materials, food and pre-paid shopping cards to lure poor voters to the ballot boxes.

 Backed by the Party of the Democratic Revolution (PRD) and a coalition of smaller left-wing parties, Lopez Obrador also claims the PRI pressured local officials to line up votes for the party in the many states where it holds power.

-Ricardo Mejia, a spokesman for Lopez Obrador’s legal team, said the lawyers will present proof that Pena Nieto spent 4 billion pesos ($296.51 million) during the campaign, 12 times the legal limit of 330 million pesos.
+Mejia said the lawyers will present proof that Pena Nieto spent 4 billion pesos ($296.51 million) during the campaign, well beyond the 330 million pesos allowed by Mexican law.

 The PRI denies the accusations and has filed a legal complaint against Lopez Obrador for making false statements.